Nick Comoroto: All Elite Wrestling / Ring of Honor (2020–present)

+New Japan Pro Wrestling (2022)

+Comoroto debuted in New Japan Pro Wrestling (NJPW) in April 2022, teaming with Aaron Solo in a loss to Clark Connors and Karl Fredericks on an episode of NJPW Strong recorded in Los Angeles, California.
+Over the next several weeks, he made several other appearances on NJPW Strong, including teaming with Solo in a tournament to crown the inaugural Strong Openweight Tag Team Champions.
+At the AEW/NJPW joint pay-per-view Forbidden Door in June 2022, Comoroto lost to Lance Archer.

 Professional wrestling style and persona

-Comoroto uses the nickname the "Freak Beast".
+Comoroto uses the nicknames the "Freak Beast" and the "Wrecking Ball".
 His appearance has been compared to fellow wrestler Bruiser Brody.
 While wrestling for AEW, he adopted a gorilla press powerslam as his finishing move.

 Personal life

 On December 20, 2022, Comoroto disclosed that he had attention deficit hyperactivity disorder.